AlexmReynolds/iOS-State-Machine/README.md

 states is a NSArray of state objects.
 State is a NSDictionary that contains what states it can trasition to, what methods are allowed, and blocks to execute on entering or exiting the state

+##Event notifications
-## event notifications for state change, method calls, or failures can be sent via delegate methods or broadcast via notification center.
+Notifications for state change, method calls, or failures can be sent via delegate methods or broadcast via notification center.

 ##Using the Machine